pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 It's the public key.

 And now you want to transmit that you want to get access to that one.
-Then, the miner that you access requires you to authenticate yourself to prove that this is your public key.
-Or that you have the private key that matches this public key.
+Then, the **miner that you access requires you to authenticate** yourself to **prove that this is your public key**.
+Or **that you have the private key that matches this public key** (even if this private key is not yours, but you somehow got access to it).
-And you can do that for example just by sending you a message, a challenge, can send you a challenge, `5 + 5`, then encrypts it with your public key that only *you* can decrypt it to `5 + 5`, you send it back the result `10`, sign it with your private key and then the server can use the public key to check the signature and check your result.
+And you can do that for example just by sending you a message, **a challenge**, can send you a challenge, `5 + 5`, then encrypts it with your public key that only *you* can decrypt it to `5 + 5`, you send it back the result `10`, sign it with your private key and then the server can use the public key to check the signature and check your result.
 And when it's coming back with `10`, it knows that it was you who encrypted it.
 So it's a challenge.
-So the server is sending you a challenge based on your public key and only you can answer the challenge.
+So the server is sending you a challenge based on your public key and **only you can answer the challenge**.
-It's asking you a question only you can answer because of your public key.
+It's asking you **a question only you can answer because of your public key**.

 ~~student: But wouldn't either the signature result on the bottom because already the challenge is having a critical layout.
 Good one.~~